Artifact Evaluation

 3. The abstract should summarize the content of the artifact and its relation to the paper.
 In particular, the abstract should:

-• provide an URL (preferably a DOI) to a publicly available zipped archive containing the artifact and all relevant files
+• provide a URL (preferably a DOI) to a publicly available zipped archive containing the artifact and all relevant files

 • provide a SHA256 checksum of the zipped archive file to ensure consistency; The checksum can be generated with: